-CARS (Critical Analysis and Reasoning) on the MCAT seems to give students the most trouble.
-Jack from JackWestin.com is here to help you crush your CARS and score higher!
+CARS (Critical Analysis and Reasoning) on the MCAT seems to give students so much trouble.
+Today, Jack from JackWestin.com is here to help you crush your CARS and score higher on the MCAT!

 [03:20] Crush Your CARS Section on the MCAT

-Today, he’s going to share with us his thoughts about ESL students and the CARS section.
+Today, Jack’s going to share with us his thoughts on ESL students and the CARS section.
 He shares with us how to best prepare for CARS, the biggest mistake students make with CARS, and so much more!

 Stay up to date with any future deals or specials for his CARS training on www.medicalschoolhq.net/jackwestin.